 Festival de la Mi-Carême is a two-hundred-year-old festival that celebrates dance, music, and Acadian culture.

-Do visit the many attractions in the capital city of Halifax, including museums, and wander the waterfront and downtown area.
+Visit the many attractions in the capital city of Halifax, including museums, and wander the waterfront and downtown area.

 More Canada Travel Tips for March

 Is March a good time to visit Canada?

 March is a crossover month in Canada.
 It can be a good time to visit for those who are traveling on a budget or still looking for skiing and winter activities.